josh-works/josh-works.github.io/_posts/2024-05-12-tongue-tie.md

 [Daniel Lopez, DO](inspireosteopathydenver.com) very useful bodywork, bc turns out the tongue/hyoid bone/top of the spine all can be incorrectly bound together, and when the tongue is released, there's so much new movement potential.
 Dr. Lopez did grand work on me, from the cranium through the sternum (and even worked on a back injury that is now dramatically better, bc my head sits on my spine differently, so i don't have to compensate/over-compensate elsewhere in the spinal column)

 I did my first appointment ($300) the day after my release.
-I kept having nearly tears in my eyese as I could feel the 'unclenching' of various portions of my body and musculature, in the days following the release.
+I kept having nearly tears in my eyes as I could feel the 'unclenching' of various portions of my body and musculature, in the days following the release.

 ## Nasal Breathing

 A big part of a tongue tie is it's contribution to things like sleep apnea.
 A big part of sleep apnea is snoring.
-It's 'super unhealthy' to breath through the nose exlcusively, or majority, or much at all.
+It's 'super unhealthy' to breath through the mouth exclusively, or majority, or much at all.
 Oops, RIP my entire childhood.
 Tongue ties also relate to teeth grinding, which I did, so I wore a mouth guard, which pushed my mouth open even more, so I was 100% mouth breathing when I slept, even though when awake I'm aware of how dry the air in denver is and would close my mouth.

 Fixed it all with tape.
 A little strip of athletic tape, across the lips, and I instantly was sleeping better, waking up with the inside of my mouth feeling rested instead of dried out.

 Consider reading [Breath: The New Science of a Lost Art](https://www.amazon.com/Breath-New-Science-Lost-Art/dp/0735213615) by James Nestor.
-It's sorta pop-sciency, but if it gets you to start taping your mouth at night and nasal breathing when awake, good enough.
+It's sorta pop-sciencey, but if it gets you to start taping your mouth at night and nasal breathing when awake, good enough.